NetsOSS/headless-burp/docs/background/background.md

 # Current Scenario

-Our current scenario at Nets is that we do all our development in an agile fashion, but as we have very strict requirements to making our applications secure,  a pen-test must be performed before releasing.
+Our current scenario is that we do all our development in an agile fashion, but as we have very strict requirements to making our applications secure,  a pen-test must be performed before releasing.

 This happens in the very end, making any findings risky to fix and have severe risk for delaying our release.